newlinedotco/awesome-fullstack-tutorials/aspnetcore-angular-getting-started.md

 2.1.300
 ```

-If you see that the cli is up, running and ready to be used.
+If you see that the CLI is up, running and ready to be used.

 After creating a folder we are working on we can create a folder for the server side and we simply call it `server`.
-Entering it, starting the commandline there we can scaffold a new webapi from the templates which come with the .NET CLI.
+Entering it, starting the commandline there we can scaffold a new webapi from the given templates which come with the .NET CLI.

 The command `dotnet new webapi` in that folder will run a command to scaffold all the files and will automatically run `dotnet restore` for us.
 The `restore` command will download all the dependencies we need until here to get everything up and running.